DallingtonAsin/pos/readme.md

 ## Using POS

-PivoSoft has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+Pivosoft has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## PivoSoft POS Sponsors
+## Pivosoft POS Sponsors

 We would like to extend our thanks to the following sponsors for funding POS development.
-If you are interested in becoming a sponsor, please visit the pos [PivoSoft page](https://pivosoftltd.com).
+If you are interested in becoming a sponsor, please visit the pos [Pivosoft website](https://pivosoft.com).

 - **[Vehikl](https://vehikl.com/)**
 - **[Tighten Co.](https://tighten.co)**